-- services in real property trades or businesses in which you materially participate, and - these businesses during the year.
+- More than 50% of your personal services in real property trades or businesses in which you materially participate, and - More than 750 hours of service in these businesses during the year.

 Keep in mind that special rules for spouses may help you meet the material participation test.
 Warning: To help withstand IRS scrutiny, be sure to keep adequate records of time spent.